Sodium orthovanadate: Synthesis and structure

-The salt features tetrahedral VO4(3-) anion centers linked to octahedral Na+ cation sites.
+The salt features tetrahedral VO_{4}(3-) anion centers linked to octahedral Na+ cation sites.

 Condensation equilibria

 Like many oxometalates, orthovanadate is subject to a number of reactions, which have been analyzed by ^{51}V NMR studies.
-At high pH, VO4(3-) ions exist in equilibrium with HVO4(2-).
+At high pH, VO_{4}(3-) ions exist in equilibrium with HVO_{4}(2-).
 At lower pH's, condensation ensues to give various polyoxovanadates.
 Ultimately, decavanadate is formed.

 Biochemistry

 Vanadates exhibit a variety of biological activities, in part because they serve as structural mimics of phosphates.
 It acts as a competitive inhibitor of ATPases, alkaline and acid phosphatases, and protein-phosphotyrosine phosphatases, and its inhibitory effects can be reversed by dilution or the addition of ethylenediaminetetraacetic acid (EDTA).

 Orthovanadate is activated by boiling and adjusting pH to ~10; this depolymerizes decavanadate into the active inhibitor, monovanadate.